bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Required fields are marked with an asterisk (*)

-Once the fileds are correctly filled in, click at the "Create" button and see the setting has appeared in the list of settings.
+Once the fields are correctly filled in, click at the "Create" button and see the setting has appeared in the list of settings.

 Click "Cancel" to drop all the specified settings.
-The settnig will not be added then.
+The setting will not be added then.

-The list of settings added to the platform can be viewed under the Cofig Settings section of the navigation bar.
+The list of settings added to the platform can be viewed under the Config Settings section of the navigation bar.

 Please, find the required config settings in the table below and make sure they are added to your platform so that your modules could work.